gripableteam/gripable-play-unity-docs/source/index.html.md

 UdpClientManager udpManager = Gripable.UdpManager;
 ```

-Returns a reference to the [UDP Client Manager](#using-udpclientmanager), used to send serialised data from the connected Gripable Plays to a machine through UDP.
+Returns a reference to the [UDP Client Manager](#using-udpclientmanager), used to send serialised data from the connected Gripable Play devices to a machine through UDP.

 # Connecting and Disconnecting